rycus86/blog-content/posts/006_Home_lab_part_3.md

 ### Configs and secrets

 Another option worth mentioning for *read-only files* like webserver configuration that you know when the container start and can only be updated if the related service is updated too.
-Docker service [configs](TODO) allow you to save data (text or binary TODO) in the Swarm cluster and mount it in containers as a file.
+Docker service [configs](https://docs.docker.com/engine/swarm/configs/) allow you to save data (text or binary) in the Swarm cluster and mount it in containers as a file.

 ```yaml
 ... <TODO>